iwatkot/maps4fs/README.md

 There are several ways to use the tool.
 You obviously need the **first one**, but you can choose any of the others depending on your needs.<br>
 ### 🚜 For most users
 **Option 1:** open the [maps4fs](https://maps4fs.streamlit.app) on StreamLit and generate a map template in a few clicks.<br>
+<i>Note, that StreamLit community hosting has some limitations, such as:  <br>
+1. Maximum map size is 4096x4096 meters.  <br>
+2. Advanced settings are disabled.  <br>
+3. Texure dissolving is disabled (they will look worse).  </i><br>

+If you run the application locally, you won't have any of these limitations and will be able to generate maps of any size with any settings you want and nice looking textures.<br>
+So, jump to [Docker version](#option-2-docker-version) to launch the tool with one command and get the full experience.<br>

 ![Basic WebUI](https://github.com/user-attachments/assets/52f499cc-f28a-4da3-abef-0e818abe8dbe)